tj/should.js/Readme.md

 ## throw()

-Assert an exception is throw:
+Assert an exception is thrown:

 ```js
 (function(){